badlopo/bad_fl/README.md

 ### Impl

+These classes are fully annotated, please refer to [source code](./lib/impl) for more details.

 Some classes need to be initialized before use.
 Due to privacy issues, some initialization have to be done after the user has accepted the privacy policy.